-Modern browsers can be frusturating to use: I recently discovered I couldn't set a static "new tab" page on Chrome, Firefox, or Opera (sorry Edge) without installing a 3rd party extension.
+I recently discovered I couldn’t set a static “new tab” page on Chrome or Firefox (or Opera) without installing a 3rd party extension.
+I could set a new homepage pointing to a local file on browser startup, but not for each new tab.

 Enter Vivaldi.
-Beyond pure configurability, it's a great compliment to i3, and that's what I'll be focusing on here.
-Still, I encourage you to give Vivaldi a spin even if you don't have an unhealthy attachment to your keyboard - I'd be surprised if other major browsers don't borrow from it in the near future.
+Beyond pure configurability, it’s a great compliment to i3, and that’s the main motivation for this post.
+I still encourage you to give Vivaldi a spin regardless of your environment — it can be tailored to any workflow and I’d be surprised if mainstream browsers don’t start borrowing from it soon.

 I tinkered with Firefox keyboard navigation extensions a few years ago, but the value-add was never worth the spotty functionality or cost of learning keybinds.
 I can’t say whether things have improved since then, but Vivaldi’s element-wise navigation is a killer feature for me.
 Shift+arrow key lets you jump between any and all page elements: